Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 eberg_grid@data <- cbind(eberg_grid@data, eberg_spc@predicted@data)
 ```

-All further analysis is run using the so-called *regression matrix* (matrix produced using overlay of points and grids), which contains values of the target variable and all covariates for all training points:
+All further analysis is run using the so-called *regression matrix* (matrix produced using the overlay of points and grids), which contains values of the target variable and all covariates for all training points:

 ```r